halpneun/halpneun/src/content/me/en.md

 ---
 title: About Me
 ---
-I was born in Herzberg am Harz and my roots are in Göttingen since my bachelor's degree.
-I completed my master's in Leipzig.
-I also like to travel – in Germany and beyond.
-In my free time, I am a triathlet and I love to spend my holidays on the race bike – in Switzerland, Italy, or wherever the road takes me.
-For me, triathlon is not just about effort, it is also a team sport: I compete with the ASC Göttingen in the triathlon league and like to train with others.
-To balance sport and work, I play the piano.
-I am always open to new things and enjoy combining different interests.
+I am originally from Herzberg am Harz and studied in Göttingen and Leipzig.
+I have been living in Göttingen again for over three years.
+In my free time, I enjoy traveling and taking on new challenges.
+I especially like cycling trips on vacation, which help me clear my mind and see things from a new perspective.
+I am also a passionate triathlete and compete for ASC Göttingen in the Triathlon League.
+Even though triathlon is an individual sport, teamwork is very important to me: training together, reaching goals, and celebrating successes.
+I bring the same team spirit to my work with clients.
+Being curious, open to new ideas, and organized helps me create practical and lasting solutions together with my clients.

 <div class="section__header pb-4"><span class="text-blue-500">You can count</span> on me</div>